openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/step_compare.rst

 CSR Comparison
 ~~~~~~~~~~~~~~
-When the RTL retire event is triggered the RTL CSR's will have updated and can be probed directly.
+When the RTL retire event is triggered the RTL CSRs will have updated and can be probed directly.
 At each Step the ISS will write the updated CSR registers to array *CSR* which is an array of 32-bits indexed by a string.
-The index is the name of the CSR, for example, mstatus.
-Array *CSR* is fully traversed every time function *compare* is called and compared with the relevant RTL CSR.
-A CSR that is not be compared can be ignored by setting bit *ignore=1*.
-An example is *time*, which the ISS writes to array *CSR*.
+The index is the name of the CSR, for example, *mstatus*.
+Array *CSR* is fully traversed every call of function *compare* is called and compared with the relevant RTL CSR.
+A CSR that is not to be compared can be ignored by setting bit *ignore=1*.
+An example is *time*, which the ISS writes to array *CSR* but is not present in the RTL CSRs.